ScRPO: From Errors to Insights: Methodology

-In mathematical reasoning reinforcement learning scenarios, we propose a Variance Based Filter (VBF) to enhance ScRPO training by selectively utilizing informative negative samples.
+In mathematical reasoning reinforcement learning scenarios, we propose a Variance-Based Filter (VBF) to enhance ScRPO training by selectively utilizing informative negative samples.
 The core principle is to identify problems with intermediate difficulty—those where the model exhibits partial understanding but inconsistent performance.

 For each problem prompt $p$, we sample $n$ responses (e.g., $n=12$) from the current policy $\pi_\theta$.
 Let $\mathcal{R}_p = \{O_1, O_2, \ldots, O_n\}$ denote the set of sampled responses for problem $p$, and define the correctness indicator: